Why do people seek therapy?

 If you aren't sure what your goals are for therapy, I will help you to figure that out.
 Most people are finding some aspect of their life uncomfortable when they call to schedule.
 I will help clarify what is not working in your life and where this unease is coming from.
-During the course of therapy your goals may change.
-I will keep the process fluid to accomodate the changes that may occur in your life.
+During the course of therapy, your goals may change.
+I will keep the process fluid to accommodate the changes that may occur in your life.

 Do you accept insurance?
 How does insurance work?

 There is a confusing array of insurance arrangements.
 Check with your insurance carrier to see what benefits you have.
-I will also verify benefits.
-I will file the insurance forms and procure necessary authorizations.
+I will also verify the benefits.
+I will file the insurance forms and procure the necessary authorizations.
 I am on the preferred provider panel for most insurance companies.
 I will do everything I can to maximize the benefits you are entitled to.